MooVC/MooVC/README.md

 - Added a Collections.Generic.ObjectExtensions.AsArray extension that will return an array containing the value on which the request was made.
 - Added a Collections.Generic.ObjectExtensions.AsEnumerable extension that will return an enumerable containing the value on which the request was made.
 - Added a Collections.Generic.EnumerableExtensions.ToIndex extension that simplifies conversion to a dictionary when the subject of the enumerable is the key for the dictionary.
+- Added Diagnostics.DiagnosticsProxy to serve as a default implementaiton for Diagnostics.IDiagnosticsProxy.
+- Added Diagnostics.IDiagnosticsProxy to simplify contextual configurability for diagnostics.
+- Changed Processing.Processor and it's implementations to optionally accept an instance of Diagnostics.IDiagnosticsProxy.
+- Changed Processing.Processor.OnDiagnosticsEmittedAsync so that the level is no longer required (**Breaking Change**).
 - Changed Threading.Coordinator so that it is now extensible i.e. It is no longer static (**Breaking Change**).
 - Changed the return type for Persistence.IStore<T, TKey>.GetAsync(CancellationToken, Paging) from IEnumerable<T> to PagedResult<T> (**Breaking Change**).
 - Changed the return type for Persistence.MappedStore<T, TOutterKey, TInnerKey>.GetAsync(CancellationToken, Paging) from IEnumerable<T> to PagedResult<T> (**Breaking Change**).